qibebt-bioinfo/meta-storms/README.md

 ### Search output

-[**MetaDB-search**] (#search-the-mse-database)generates a number of matches, each with its sample ID and its similarity score (always between 0 and 1) to the query.
+[**MetaDB-search**](#search-the-mse-database)generates a number of matches, each with its sample ID and its similarity score (always between 0 and 1) to the query.
 In the output, for each of the query samples, all of its matches are listed in tandem in a single line, e.g.

 | **#**      | **Query** | **Match** | **Similarity** | **Match** | **Similarity** |
 | ---------- | --------- | --------- | -------------- | --------- | -------------- |